By Elizabeth Hazard

 MM: What’s one easy-to-do trick you recommend to your clients who might not have a lot of time to spend on their hair?

 FJS: One of the best things you can do to spruce up your style is invest in two items: a 1-inch barrel curing iron/wand, and a texture spray, such as Rockaway Salt Spray from R+co.
 Start by wrapping relatively thick sections of hair around the barrel of the iron AWAY from the face, leaving about 2-3 inches out at the bottom.
 Once you’ve completed the curls all over, turn your head upside down and spritz your texture spray towards the ends of the hair and rake your hands through your hair.
+You might consider this site – Spin Palace , to play your favorite games online.
 This will give you a polished, beachy wave without appearing too overdone.
 This is a look that transitions very well from daytime to nighttime as well.

 MM: Are you often busy for fashion week?
 Tell us what its like for you.